 What are Data Marts?

 Data marts are a subset of the data warehouse that deals with one single matter.
 They are often constructed and managed by a single business department.
-As they are subject-oriented, data marts typically take data from only a small number of sources, which could be internal operational systems, a centralized data repository, or external sources.
-Data marts are usually smaller in size and less intricate than data warehouses, which makes them easier to construct and maintain.
+Since they are subject-oriented, they typically take data from only a small number of sources, which could be internal operational systems, data lake, a centralized data repository, or external sources.
+They are usually condensed and less intricate than data warehouses, which makes them easier to construct and maintain.

 Now that we’ve understood what they are, we will look at the three different types of data mart examples, their uses, and how they simplify data management.
-We’ll also illustrate a step-by-step guide on how to implement a data mart for your business.
+We’ll also illustrate a step-by-step guide on how to implement a department-specific repository of data for your specific business.

-Before we discuss the various types of data marts, let’s briefly look at some of the benefits of data marts and why they are necessary for a data-driven business:
+Before we discuss their various types, let’s briefly look at the benefits of data marts and why they are necessary for a data-driven business:

 - Enable faster data access by retrieving a specific set of data for BI and reporting.
-As a result, it helps accelerate business processes.
+As a result, it helps accelerate business intelligence.

-- Being subject-focused, it’s easier to implement and more cost-effective as compared to building an enterprise data warehouse.
+- They are easier to implement and more cost-effective than building an enterprise data warehouse.

-- Using a data mart is easy because it is designed according to the requirements of a particular group of users working in a specific department.
+- Designed according to the requirements of a particular group of users working in a specific department.

-- A data mart is comparatively more adaptable than a data warehouse.
-Any change in the data model can be easily and quickly incorporated in the data mart because of its smaller size.
+- They are comparatively more adaptable than a data warehouse.
+Any change in the data model can be easily and quickly incorporated into the data mart because of its smaller size.